 - Understand the terms and conditions of your loans.

-Not everything you learn in university will be found in books.
+Not everything you learn in school will come from books.
 In fact, engaging in community service and volunteer work can greatly enhance your overall international student experience.
-Off-campus volunteer work is a way for international students to use their skills and meet professionals in the real world, and it can lead to permanent, salaried employment.
-When a full-time position opens, the volunteer is often the first to be considered to fill it.
+Off-campus volunteer work is a way for international students to use their skills and meet professionals in the real world.
+It can lead to permanent, salaried employment.
+When a full-time position opens, the company will likely consider a volunteer to fill it before they open it to strangers.
 The trick is to do the following: